guardian/frontend/README.md

 ## Optional steps

 ###NVM
-* Some packages (imagemin) are not working with newest Node.js.
+Some packages (imagemin) are not working with newest Node.js.
 So if you want to run multiple Node.js versions on your system you may want to use [nvm](https://github.com/creationix/nvm)

 ###Memcached

-* OPT - Memcached `sudo apt-get install memcached` -
+Memcached `sudo apt-get install memcached` -
 (most of the time you do not want to use it as caching makes local development harder)